sonder74/python-challenge/README.md

 ### Instructions Copyright:
 Trilogy Education Services © 2019.
 All Rights Reserved.

-## Project Goals
+## Tools and Solutions
-With this project, I was able to take my deepest dive yet into Python.
-The tasks focus on banking data, and they are designed to give students a solid foundation in a programming language that will serve as the basis for many projects (and perhaps job opportunities) to come.
+This project presented me with a momentous challenge: writing <a href="https://github.com/sonder74/python-challenge/blob/master/**PyBank**/main.py">my first Python program</a>!
+I used that program to access a large CSV file of banking data, and I created loops and variables to iterate through the information, manipulate it with simple mathematical functions, and then generate a printed report.